grafana/xk6-dashboard/README.md

 > Using `--out dashboard=open` will automatically open a new browser window.

+## Exit

+The k6 process waits to exit as long as there is at least one open browser window for the dashboard extension.
+In this way, the report can be downloaded, for example, even after the test has been completed.

+In certain environments, it is not allowed that the k6 process does not exit after the test run (eg CI/CD pipeline).
+In this case, it is advisable to disable the HTTP port (with the `-1` value of  `port` parameter).

 ## Parameters

 The output extension accepts parameters in a standard query string format: